gennaro-16/nestjs-projects-management/README.md

 # NestJS API with Prisma & PostgreSQL

-## Project Overview

-This API is built using **NestJS**, **Prisma ORM**, and **PostgreSQL**.
-It includes a robust authentication system with JWT, email verification, role-based access control, and various user and project management functionalities.
+NestJS API for Projects Management
+This is a backend API built from scratch using NestJS, Prisma, and PostgreSQL, created as part of a school project.
+Even though the subject was basic, the implementation focuses on real-world concepts like layered security, role-based access control, and email workflows.

+> **💡 Note:** This API serves as a solid foundation for project management systems.
+It can be further enhanced with additional security measures, custom guards, rate limiting, advanced logging, monitoring, and more sophisticated business logic to meet enterprise-level requirements.

-### Features Implemented
+## ⚙️ Features

-- **Authentication**
+### Authentication & Access
-  - JWT-based authentication
+- JWT-based login system
-  - Email verification system
+- Email verification with approval flows
-  - Role-based access control (RBAC)
-  - Guards for authentication, role permissions, and verification status
+- Guards: AuthGuard, RolesGuard, VerifiedGuard, OwnershipGuard

-- **User & Project Management**
+### User & Project Management
-  - CRUD operations for users and projects
+- Full CRUD for users and projects
+- Role-based control (members, owners, mentors)
-  - Approval system (implementation in progress)
+- Approval system before adding users to teams or projects

+### Workshops & Progress
+- Track upcoming and past workshops
+- Manage progress and milestones

+### Extras
+- Sends verification emails
-  - Task and milestone management
+- Modular structure using Prisma and DTOs
-  - Notifications & audit logging
+- Simple logging and error handling

+## 🧱 Stack
+- NestJS
+- Prisma ORM
-- **Security & Middleware**
+- PostgreSQL
-  - Custom authentication guards
+- TypeScript
-  - Exception filters for handling errors
-  - Logging middleware for tracking requests
+- (Optional: Docker-ready setup if needed)

 ## Project Structure